MarioAlessandroNapoli/GPT-Resuminator/README.md

 ```

 ## Usage
-To run GPT-Resumonator, execute the following command in the terminal:
+To run GPT-Resuminator, execute the following command in the terminal:
 ```
 python resumonator.py --input-folder /path/to/resumes
 ```